shoplukche/foxlim/README.md

 inspired by [Waterfall](https://github.com/crambaud/waterfall).

 > [!NOTE]
-> Tested and working only on Firefox 139.0
+> Tested on Firefox Proton.
+>
+> _Not_ tested on Firefox Nova, which willl apparently bring back support for compact mode.

 ## Features